S-Panjwani/VideoAutomator/README.md

 Planned + Organized by me
 written by chatgpt cause idk how to syntax stuff :(

-automatic shorts generator + Upload to youtube (Not working)
+automatic shorts generator + Upload to youtube

 google dev console has very big limits on what you can do and stuff needa wait daily to upload with cmd (its also not done haha)